Claude Allin Shepperson: Assessment

 are involved".
 Sketchley stated of him that "The energy of his line, the dramatic quality of his imagination, render him in his element as an illustrator of events" and the vigour that projects itself into moments of action also inform his representation of moments when there is no action.

-In his survey of illustration in the 1890's Thorne said that Sheppersons' drawings for Sketch were "full of that promise which was afterwards fulfilled", and that his colourful pen-and-ink drawings for a story in The Idler were excellent and distinguished.
+In his survey of illustration in the 1890s Thorpe said that Sheppersons' drawings for Sketch were "full of that promise which was afterwards fulfilled", and that his colourful pen-and-ink drawings for a story in The Idler were excellent and distinguished.

 Example of illustration

 Illustration for a book

 Shepperson prepared the following pen and ink illustration for a 1899 reissue of the 1851 book Lavengro: The Scholar, the Gypsy, the Priest by George Borrow.
 The book falls between a memoir and a novel and is the first part of a two book sequence, with The Romany Rye (1857) continuing the story directly from the end of Lavengro.
 Images by courtesy of the British Library.